Four on bail over GHC2,100,000 attempted bank fraud

-An Accra Circuit Court has granted GHC6 million bail with three sureties to Stephen Arthur over an alleged attempt to defraud Fidelity Bank Limited of GHC2,100,000 belonging to customers.
+An Accra Circuit Court has granted GHC6 million bail with three sureties to Stephen Arthur over an alleged attempt to defraud a commercial bank of GHC2,100,000.00 belonging to customers.

 One of the sureties, the court ordered, should be justified with landed property.

-In addition, Arthur, Ansah, Gyekye and Kodzi are facing the charge of participating in an organised criminal group, which they have also denied.
+In addition, Arthur, Ansah, Gyekye, and Kodzi are facing the charge of participating in organised criminal groups, which they have also denied.

 They will make their next appearance in a month's time.

-Prosecuting, Mr Leo Anthony Siamah told the Court presided over by Mrs Ellen Offei Ayeh that on January 24, 2022, the EOCO Office received intelligence from a staff of Fidelity Bank that some persons were asking him for customer details to perpetrate fraud.
+Prosecuting, Mr. Leo Anthony Siamah told the Court presided over by Mrs Ellen Offei Ayeh that on January 24, 2022, the EOCO Office received intelligence from a staff of the bank that some persons were asking him for customer details to perpetrate fraud.

-He said the informant was instructed by the Fidelity Bank management to liaising with the guys to understand what they wanted and intended to do.
+He said the informant was instructed by the Fidelity Bank management to liaise with the guys to understand what they wanted and intended to do.

-The Prosecution said Gyekye was contacted by Arthur requesting help to get a Fidelity Bank staff who can provide bank account details in order to withdraw funds from the account.
+The Prosecution said Gyekye was contacted by Arthur requesting help to get a bank staff who can provide bank account details in order to withdraw funds from the account.

 It said the next day the bank staff was contacted by Gyekye on WhatsApp and phone call where Gyekye asked the staff to get him phone numbers and bank account details of customers with huge monies.

-The prosecution said the bank staff met Arth and Gyekye at the Accra Mall on March 17, 2022, to discuss the modus operandi where Gyekye mentioned that he had contact persons in MTN who could assist to clone any phone number that the informant brought to him.
+The prosecution said the bank staff met Arth and Gyekye at the Accra Mall on March 17, 2022, to discuss the modus operandi where Gyekye mentioned that he had contact persons in a telecom company who could assist to clone any phone number that the informant brought to him.

 It said Gyekye also mentioned that his friend, one Destiny, had a girlfriend who had been cloning sim cards for another syndicate involved in the same fraud scheme.